-COMMUNICATIONS: PUBLIC PRESENTATIONS
+COMMUNICATIONS: PUBLIC PRESENTATIONS March 7, 2020

 Enrollment in the Public Presentations project is required to participate in this section.
 No live animals are allowed in speeches.
-A state contest is held in June, and counties will receive instruction as to the number of participants allowed.
+Counties may advance a total of three entries from any category to the state contest.